Kyle Shanahan's hilarious Trey Lance-Mac Jones 2021 NFL Draft analogy

 - Trey LanceAmerican football playerLiveTodayTomorrowvs--|

-Shanahan offers great analogy for Lance-Jones 2021 draft decision originally appeared on NBC Sports Bayarea
+Shanahan offers great analogy for Lance-Jones 2021 draft decision originally appeared on NBC Sports Boston

 With multiple other intriguing quarterback prospects on the board, such as Justin Fields and Mac Jones, San Francisco went with Lance, the least experienced of the first-round quarterbacks.